From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 › Library Navigation: Quick Navigation · Operator Cases

-The decision: build a 6-month reserve BEFORE scaling.
+The decision: build a 6‑month reserve before scaling.
 Not after.
 Not during.
 Before.

-Cost: 16 weeks of slower growth, while 30% of profit went to reserves instead of growth investments.
+Cost: 16 weeks of slower growth while 30% of profit went to reserves instead of growth investments.

-Return: $68K → $118K over 20 weeks post-reserve with zero financial stress, no delayed payrolls, no missed opportunities, no crisis management.
+Return: $68K → $118K over 20 weeks post‑reserve with zero financial stress, no delayed payrolls, no missed opportunities, and no crisis management.

 Here’s how she executed a decision most operators never make.